-- knives and weapons (including other objects with sharp blades); - alcohol: - illegal drugs; - stolen items; - any article that the school reasonably suspects has been or is likely to be used to commit an offence or to cause personal injury to, or damage to property; - an article specified in regulations including tobacco, cigarettes, cigarette papers, vapes, fireworks; - pornographic images states the member of staff conducting the search must be of the same sex as the student being searched.
+Only the Headteacher, or members of staff authorised by the Headteacher, can carry out a search.
+In such circumstances the use of reasonable force is permitted but the decision to use reasonable force will be made on a case-by-case basis.
+The law states the member of staff conducting the search must be of the same sex as the student being searched.
 There will always be another member of staff present as a witness to the search.
 Staff may search a student's outer clothing, pockets, possessions, bags or lockers.
 Outer clothing means any item of clothing that is not worn wholly next to the skin or immediately over a garment that is being worn as underwear, as well as hats, shoes, boots or scarves.
 The possessions will only be searched in the presence of the student.
 A metal detector may be used to assist the search, as required.